Blended Families Part 11: How to Start Dealing with Ex’s

 A person who left may suffer guilt that causes them to continue trying to prove they were right in leaving.
 This results in constant complaining and criticizing.

-rt 11: How to Start Dealing with Ex’s + LINKUP" >The person who’s been sinned against may be angry and begrudge the other any happiness.
+The person who’s been sinned against may be angry and begrudge the other any happiness.
 He or she may hope the other one will finally realize what a huge mistake they made or somehow have to pay for their “crimes.”
 Their anger may not just be about how they have been hurt, but about how their children have been hurt, too.

 Sometimes the conflict began during the former marriage, possibly even going on for years leading up to the divorce.
 Sometimes conflict comes to the surface when a former mate remarries.